 1. Zagreb, Croatia

-The Advent has a programme packed with events, concerts and food specialities.
-Twinkling candlelight, colourful displays, festive food and drink, concerts, choirs, it’s all here.
+The Advent has a program packed with events, concerts, and food specialties.
+Twinkling candlelight, colorful displays, festive food and drink, concerts, choirs, it’s all here.

 Don’t wait for Santa sitting by your fireplace, find him in the city!